Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-2/_posts/2017-01-02-lastlecture.md

 How did it make you feel?
 Could you relate?
 Take note of your thoughts on this.
 I want you put those thoughts into writing this week.
 This is part of your homework.

+#### References

+If you are interested in more from Randy Pausch, the following link has a myriad of resources.

+<a href="http://www.cs.virginia.edu/~robins/Randy/" target="_new">Link to Randy Pausch's Resources</a>